 Watch this video below, a full uncut workout where I did 100 pull-ups as fast as possible:

 For instance, lever pull-ups are still compound and basic.
 Still, it’s more challenging to do 100 Lever Pull-Ups instead of 100 Regular Pull-Ups.
 Lever Pull-Ups or any other similar variations generate more tension in the muscles.
 They feel harder and more intense.
 Therefore, if you plan on doing a workout based on Lever Pull-Ups only, it won’t be long until your strength drops.
+A great way for you to push your upper body and exercise those muscles.

 If you train intensively, rest briefly, and use only hard variations, then the volume drops.
 The key is to balance the intensity.
 Do those tough variations, and drain your muscles with them (progressive training is effective as well) as long as you focus on volume too.